natashaclerkin/fiid-memory-game-MS2/testing.md

 ![alt text](assets/wireframes/color-validation-3.PNG "Color Validation Final Results")

-In order to have optimal user experience, the site needs to be accessible.
+In order to have optimal user experience, the site needs to be accessible for everyone.
 I would continually run the URL through **WAVE Web Accessibility Evaluation Tool** to highlight potential issues.
 I continued until no further errors or alerts were given.

 ![alt text](assets/wireframes/wave-validation-1.PNG "Wave Accessibility Test results")